openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Repository Listing

-`tkn pac list` -- will list all the Pipelines as Code Repositories definition and display the last or the current status (if its running) of the PipelineRun associated with it.
+`tkn pac list` -- will list all the Pipelines-as-Code Repositories definition and display the last or the current status (if its running) of the PipelineRun associated with it.